gaboom/github-pager/README.md

 ##### readAllUnique(method, options)

 Execute the GitHub API method with given options and return its promise. perPage defaults to 100.
-Duplicate items are filtered using the number attribute as unique key.
+Duplicate items from the results are filtered using the number attribute as unique key.

 ##### parseLinks(links)